Kenneth L. Wainstein

 - Represented an insurance executive in an SEC investigation into insider trading.

-- Represented an Assistant United States Attorney in connection with the special prosecutor's investigation of potential contempt charges arising out of the Justice Department's prosecution of Senator Ted Stevens.
+- Represented an Assistant U.S. Attorney in connection with the special prosecutor's investigation of potential contempt charges arising out of the Justice Department's prosecution of Senator Ted Stevens.

 - Represented a family member of a political candidate in a Justice Department investigation into alleged violations of federal campaign finance laws.

-- Representing a Swiss bank official charged with conspiring to help U.S. taxpayers hide their assets from the I.R.S.
+- Represented a Swiss bank official charged with conspiring to help U.S. taxpayers hide their assets from the I.R.S.